Joe Aillet Stadium

-Joe Aillet Stadium (formerly Louisiana Tech Stadium) is a college football stadium in Ruston, Louisiana and the home field of the Louisiana Tech University Bulldogs football team, which competes in Conference USA.
+Joe Aillet Stadium (formerly Louisiana Tech Stadium) is a college football stadium in Ruston, Louisiana and the home field of the Louisiana Tech University Bulldogs football team, which competes in the Sun Belt Conference.
 The football stadium replaced the original Tech Stadium where the school's football program played its home games on campus until 1967.

 Originally called Louisiana Tech Stadium, Joe Aillet Stadium opened in 1968 and was renamed for retired Louisiana Tech head football coach and athletic director Joe Aillet in 1972.

 History

 The stadium was built in 1968 with an original capacity of 23,318 as a replacement for the original "Tech Stadium" on the university's campus.
 The new football stadium was constructed on the northwest portion of the campus as part of a new athletic complex which included a 3,000-seat baseball stadium now known as J. C. Love Field at Pat Patterson Park, 10 lighted tennis courts, and a track and field complex now known as the Jim Mize Track and Field Complex.

 The new stadium, opened as Louisiana Tech Stadium, hosted its first Louisiana Tech home football game on September 28, 1968, when quarterback Terry Bradshaw led the Bulldogs to a 35–7 victory over the East Carolina University Pirates.

 After four seasons as Tech Stadium, the stadium was renamed Joe Aillet Stadium prior to the 1972 season in honor of Joe Aillet, the longtime head football coach and athletic director of Louisiana Tech who died on December 28, 1971.
 On November 11, 1972, the official dedication ceremonies of the newly renamed Joe Aillet Stadium were held during a home football game between Tech and Eastern Michigan.

 The Charles Wyly Athletic Center was opened in 2001, located in the south endzone.
 This facility included multiple amenities for the student-athletes, as well as an exhibit of Louisiana Tech football history.
 In 2015 the Davison Athletics Complex was opened nearby, adding more amenities as well as an indoor viewing area for fans.
 In 2017 the press box and sky box on the home side were renovated, adding luxury suites and more media work areas.
 In 2023 the Sarah and A.L.
 Williams Champions Plaza was completed, which honors multiple Louisiana Tech athletes.
 The most recent additions are still ongoing, which include a new student-athlete success center to be located in the north endzone as well as a new videoboard.